Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-16 00:27:44
+Last Updated: 2025-07-17 00:28:21

-Open your Eyes, for this World is only a Dream.
+Love Matches, So Called, Have Illusion For Their Father And Need For Their Mother.

-By Rumi
+By Friedrich Nietzsche